 - Yellow Belt (Exposure to methodology and tool-sets, coupled with personal accountability assignment)

 Advanced Courses (Attended by subsets to embed advanced skill sets, where required)

 - Black Belt (Coach and Develop)

-With all employees attending the two Foundation courses, the entire Shared Services organization has a structured, consistent language and approach to continuous improvement that allows for flexibility in application that can leverage the individual’s experience and goals.
+With all employees attending the two Foundation courses, the entire Shared Services organization has a structured, consistent language and approach to continuous improvement that allows for flexibility in the application that can leverage the individual’s experience and goals.
 Every employee gains practical experience by applying what he or she is learning to problems that they have identified through their day-to-day experiences and wish to address and remedy.
 As part of the Yellow Belt process, each employee will:

-- Identify of a problem to remedy
+- Identify a problem to remedy

 - Receive coaching as needed or desired